nocom-Solutions/.github/profile/README.md

 ---

-> _Built with passion, coffee, and probably way too much time spent debugging._
+> _Built with passion, Red Bull®, and probably way too much time spent debugging._
-> — Team Nocom
+> — Team Nocom </br>

+<sub>Red Bull® is a registered trademark of Red Bull GmbH.
+All rights belong to their respective owners.</sub>